lokdoninc/backend-master-lokdonSKI/README.md

 X not in P unless P = NP
 X is NP Complete if X Ꞓ NP & X is NP-Hard.
 X is NP-Hard if every problem Y Ꞓ NP reduced to X
-In this case inputs for X and Y are the same e.g coordinates, Vp or Pn.
+In this case inputs for X and Y are the same e.g coordinates, vector positons VPn or matrix postions MPn.
 There will be no polynomial time algorithm for this proof.
 There is still a known problem 3DM (Ș) that is NP-Hard.
 If we can fit this problem into Y, then Y too is NP-Hard.
+Y is the OKT solutions consisting of numbered elements of the lattice faces.
+You have basis (numbers accessible through indices) collectively forming a complete set or ensemble.

 Proof: Y is NP-Hard